mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 The ship to Ulukoma looked like it was made by a generation of Throngia no longer living, and instead of being repaired correctly it was patched up with scrap boards and rusted nails.
 Despite its mostly ramshackle shape, it adorned a pair of thick, electrical risers built to press tightly against the rails above.
 Kipnu was used to saffas and trains, not this ever-rocking monstrosity.
 But the trip wasn't long, and he might have believed he deserved such a punishment if he thought about it long enough.

 The captain was a tall, muscular woman by the name of Nanta, or at least that's what he overheard the escort call her.
 The ship had only a few exiles like him aboard, but each was accompanied by an armed escort.
-Most of them seemed mentally detached – some out of self-pity, but others likely had something else swirling in their blood.
-One of them was a kaln, with faint blue eyes that stared into space, and a face of terror.
-I hoped that one of the others was a parent of his.
+Most of them seemed mentally detached and he wondered what each had been sent for.
+At the end of the line of exiles was a kaln, somewhere on the verge of being an adult.
+Thi had faint blue eyes that stared into space: a sign of kanosin withdraw.
+He hoped that one of the others was a parent.

  _These people need medical help.
 Ulu will only make them worse._